 Five Event Timeline

-This activity should be done in less than five minutes and capture top of the mind memories.
+This activity should be done in less than five minutes and capture the top of the mind memories.
 Before the interview, have the interviewee draw a horizontal line across a sheet of paper.
 At the left end of your line, draw a vertical line.
 On the right end of the line, draw a second vertical line.
-In between those two lines, draw three additional vertical line equally spaced apart.
+In between those two lines, draw three additional vertical lines equally spaced apart.

 With these five lines, you’re ready for your memory trigger exercise.
 Beneath the line on the left, have the interviewee write a few words that refer to their earliest childhood memory.
 Take the first memory that pops into their head in 30 seconds or less.
 Beneath the line on the far right, record a recent event.
 One that happened that today or within the last week.
 Again, the idea should pop into their mind in under 30 seconds.
 Beneath the additional three lines, record words that describe events that happened between childhood and recent event memories.
 Set a short time limit of 2 minutes or less.